joergen7/erlang-red/README.md

 What the gif shows is my list of unit tests, which at the press of a button, can all be tested.
 Notifications for each test shows the result.
 In addition, the tree list shows which tests failed/succeed (red 'x' or green check).
 Also tests can be executed individually so that failures can be checked individually.

 The best bit though is that all errors are pushed to the debug panel and from there I get directly to the node causing the error.
-Visual unit testing is completely integrated into Erlang-RED.
+Visual unit testing is completely integrated into Erlang-Red.

-My intention is to create many small flows that represent functionality that needs to be implemented by Erlang-RED.
+My intention is to create many small flows that represent functionality that needs to be implemented by Erlang-Red.
 These unit tests shows the compatibility to Node-RED and less the correctness of the Erlang code.

 Contributing
 ---